 Never Cut Your Border…EVER!

 - It is best used with same-edged borders.
 If you start with straight, you can only layer on straight.
 Scallop with scallop, etc.

 - You can only layer about 4 borders before your staples start having issues.
 So, umm… don’t try to layer too many borders on top of each other.
 Eventually, you’ll have to clear the borders out and start again, but at least you’re not having to do that every time you change!

 - This is assuming you are already doing hack number one… So, all you need to change is the actual border itself, not the background.

 Tack It in Place

 Take it Outside the Lines

-If you lack bulletin board space, rethink your space.
-Even something small as a clothes line or tack stripe can turn an unusable space into a display space.
+If you lack bulletin board space, re-think your space.
+Even something as simple as a clothes line or a tack strip can turn an unusable space into a display space!

 Keep the paperclips up all year, then you just change out the work ever so often.